goekaykaraahmetli/PKI/README.md

 ### (You can Skip Step 4.1 and 4.2 and go straight to Point 5 if you don't want to train from scratch, as weights are already present in this repository)

-### Prepare your dataset

-Update the `data.yaml` file with paths to your training, validation, and test images.

 ### Start training

 Run the training script in /pipeline: